BMW 5 Series: Third generation (E34; 1988)

-The E34 is the third generation of the 5 Series, manufactured for model years 1988–1996.
+The E34 is the third generation of the 5 Series, manufactured from 1988 to 1996.
 It was launched in the sedan body style, with the range expanded in 1990 to include the "Touring" wagon/estate body style.

 The E34 was the first 5 Series to be available with the wagon body style, all-wheel drive and V8 engines.
 It also saw the introduction of stability control (ASC), traction control (ASC+T), a 6-speed manual transmission and adjustable damping (EDC) to the 5 Series range.

 Nine different engine families were used over its lifetime, consisting of four-cylinder, six-cylinder and V8 petrol engines, and six-cylinder diesel engines.

 The E34 M5 is powered by the S38 six-cylinder engine and was produced in sedan and wagon body styles.